 One Sunday at church, we had a speaker.
-Her name was Dr. Edith Egar.
-Dr. Egar turned out to be a tiny woman with an incredible, larger-than-life presence.
+Her name was Dr. Edith Eger.
+Dr. Eger turned out to be a tiny woman with an incredible, larger-than-life presence.
 She was a practicing psychotherapist and professor of psychology at the University of California San Diego, and an Auschwitz survivor.

 Being a survivor was the main focus of her message.
 She was in her teens when her family was forced into the concentration camps.
-She remembered her sister and her being separated from her mother.
+She and her sister were separated from her mother.
 They watched her disappear into a separate building.
 Later they learned that the ashes raining on their heads that day were from bodies being incinerated, bodies that included their mother.

 Edith was a child prodigy in ballet, her sister in music.
 When the Nazi’s learned that Edith could dance, she was forced to dance for them.
 The pain of performing for the very people who had killed her mother was incredibly galling, but she knew she had to perform to survive.

 Edith’s sister fell ill from the horrible conditions.
 Edith knew she had to do something to save her sister’s life.
 She risked death climbing over a razor wire fence to get carrots from a nearby garden.
 Although a guard saw her return, he averted his gaze.

 When Allied forces liberated the camp, Edith had a broken back and weighed 40 pounds.
 She had learned a great deal about survival.
 She learned that everyone has the power to transcend their own bad situations.
 She consciously decided to reject the title “victim” and claim the word “survivor” instead.